-Volunteers will be accommodated in dormitory style volunteer houses within the same compound, approximately 10 minutes from Lovina town centre.
-Located far from the common touristic areas, village life is quintessentially local and you will get a good chance to get immersed in the typical Balinese life – roosters crowing and all!
-Living conditions are basic, yet comfortable at all volunteer houses, with hot water, electricity and fans provided.
-Volunteers can expect to share a room (dormitory style) with five other volunteers of the same gender, bedding is provided at the accommodation.
-A bathroom is located within each bedroom and consists of showers and western toilets within the same room.
-Volunteers have access to tea and coffee facilities as well as filtered drinking water.
-Wi-Fi is available at the centre of the compound however volunteers should not expect a fast connection.
-The accommodation is located 2 minutes from a local black sand beach!
-For couples or those wanting more privacy, private rooms with en-suite are available for an additional US$130 per week (not per person).
+Volunteers are accommodated in dormitory-style volunteer center, approximately 15 minutes walk from Lovina town center and a 10 minutes walk from a local black sand beach!
+Located far from the common touristic areas, village life is quintessentially local and you will get a good chance to be immersed in the typical Balinese life – roosters crowing and all!
+Living conditions are basic, yet comfortable with a pool, hot water, electricity, and air conditioning provided.
+Volunteers can expect to share a room (dormitory-style) with five other volunteers of the same gender, bedding is provided at the accommodation.
+There is a bathroom within each bedroom with showers and western toilets.
+Volunteers have access to tea and coffee facilities, as well as filtered drinking water in the volunteer houses.

 Volunteers are served mainly Balinese style dishes and should expect light vegetarian meals.
 Rice is a staple in the Indonesian cuisine and eaten daily, typically teamed with fresh vegetables and occasionally tempeh/tofu.
 Volunteers can expect typical dishes such as nasi goreng (fried rice and vegetables - often considered as the national dish), mie goreng (fried noodles and vegetables) or gado gado (mixed vegetables with a satay sauce).
 For those who do not eat meat, Indonesian cooking uses a lot of tofu and tempeh (soy beans).
 Western meals will also be served twice a week.
 Breakfast can include pancakes, fresh fruit, toast and eggs.
 Tea, coffee and toast will be available throughout the day.
 Purified drinking water is available in the volunteer house; we do not recommend that you drink the tap water.
 Meals are served within the volunteer compound three times per day and breakfast and dinner only during the weekends.
 If volunteers wish to eat out in Lovina, there are a restaurants and local warungs (restaurants) to suit all tastes and budgets.
 If you have special dietary requirements, please let us know ahead of time so that we can make arrangements for you.
 However, we need to stress the point that you should not expect to eat as you normally do at home.
 We will do our best to see that you are well taken care of, and as a volunteer, there is a need to be flexible.